 One of the most advantageous things you can do after experiencing a slip and fall injury is to collect as much evidence as possible from the scene.
 This includes photographs, witness statements, and even security camera footage if it’s available.

 If anyone asks you whether you’re all right, it’s wise to refrain from saying anything.
 Instead, get evaluated by a medical professional as soon as possible.
 Ask for a copy of their notes and any X-rays they take.
 You’ll also want to request a copy of the incident report from the officers on the scene if the police are called.

 When responding to an injury, the police will usually take notes and solicit statements from onlookers.
 These records can be valuable evidence for an attorney and could mean the difference between receiving compensation and having to deal with the financial repercussions of your injuries on your own.

 Finally, take care not to post about your accident on social media, whether in the form of written communication, captions, or photos.
 If this type of content falls into the wrong hands, it could benefit the other side and severely damage your claim.

-Contact Bay Law to Speak with a Slip and Fall Lawyer Today
+Contact Bay Law Accident Attorneys to Speak with a Slip and Fall Lawyer Today

-If you’re looking for slip and fall lawyers in Las Vegas, you can’t do better than Bay Law Personal Injury.
+If you’re looking for slip and fall lawyers in Las Vegas, you can’t do better than Bay Law Accident Attorneys.

 We’ll put every ounce of our decades of combined experience into securing the compensation you deserve.
 We approach each case with compassion and understanding and will deploy a working knowledge of Nevada slip and fall law to help make you financially whole.